Lysine for Cats – Where to Buy Lysine Powder and Treats?

 - Vegetable oil, and maltrodextrin, not truly “bite-sized” for some cats (but easy to break up into smaller pieces), can dry out.

-- Some reviewers have expressed concerns over a new formula that's not as good as earlier iterations
+- Some reviewers have expressed concerns over its grainy texture

-- May have to buy more frequently due to dosage/servings per packet.
+- May have to buy more frequently due to dosage/servings.

 What is Lysine Exactly?